linode/docs/docs/applications/messaging/advanced-irssi-usage.md

 ## Save State

-Unless you explicitly save your configuration, every modification that you make to your Irssi session will be lost when you exit Irssi.
+Unless your configuration is explicitly saved, modifications to your Irssi session will be lost when you exit Irssi.
 To avoid this, you can save all current configuration modifications to your `~/.irssi/config` file:

     /save

 You may also want to run `/layout save` to save the arrangement of windows so that when you start Irssi again, you do not have to rearrange all of the channels that you have set to automatically join.

 Additionally, you may want to create the following `ADDALLCHAN` alias to save all of your current channels:

     /alias ADDALLCHAN script exec foreach my \$channel (Irssi::channels()) { Irssi::command("channel add -auto \$channel->{name} \$channel->{server}->{tag} \$channel->{key}")\;}

-The `/ADDALLCHAN` command saves all of the channels that you are currently joined to and automatically joins them the next time you run Irssi.
+The `/ADDALLCHAN` command saves all of your currently joined channels and automatically joins them the next time you run Irssi.

 ## Use Plugins

 There are many plugins for Irssi.
-To find scripts, check the [Irssi script repository](http://scripts.irssi.org/).
+Check the [Irssi script repository](http://scripts.irssi.org/) to find scripts.
 Use these commands for managing scripts:

 -   `/script` displays a list of all loaded scripts and full paths to their source files
 -   `/script load [script]` loads the specified script.
 Irssi expects all scripts to be located in the `~/.irssi/scripts/` directory.
 If you have stored a script in a subdirectory of `~/.irssi/scripts/`, you need to specify that in the load command.
 Scripts placed in the `~/.irssi/scripts/autorun/` directory are loaded when Irssi starts.